All You Need to Know About Lord Ganesh Statues

 lord-ganesha-statues-all-you-need-to-know-dancing

 A dancing Ganesh can easily be confused with a standing one.
 While they are both upright, there are many differences between the two.
 When Ganesh dances, it is known as the ‘Dance of Destruction’.
-This is why it is not common to use this statue for the purpose of worshipping.
+This is why it is not common to use this statue for worship.
 However, it is widely used for decoration and gifting.

-It’s common for Ganesh to be stood on his mouse when dancing.
-This signifies how strong the mouse is, and that no weight can crush it.
+It’s common for Ganesh to stand on his mouse when dancing.
+This signifies how strong the mouse is and that no weight can crush it.
 Through the blessing and power of Ganesh, the mouse too achieves great wisdom and strength.
-So, these statutes do still have some symbolic meaning to them.
-But, they’re to be avoided if you want a Ganesh statue for worship.
+However, the dancing Ganesh statues should be used for gifting and decoration only.
+If you want to worship, then get a sitting Ganesh statue.

 Reclining/Lying Ganesh